-Needing hospital treatment can be incredibly stressful for patients and their families.
-For some people, however, the situation is made even worse, when this treatment triggers unexpected or unmanageable financial pressures.
+Receiving care in hospital can be very stressful for patients and their families.
+In some cases, the situation is made even harder when their care leads to unexpected or unmanageable financial pressures.

-We can help you support patients and their families who are in financial difficulty with our patient hardship grants.
+We can help you offer extra support to patients and their families at times of serious financial difficulty by providing emergency funding through our patient hardship grants programme.

-- travel: to help patients and/or their families to travel to hospital for appointments and visits
+- travel: to help your patients and/or their families travel to hospital for appointments and visits

-- food: to help patients and/or their families to purchase food when visiting hospital, or to buy special dietary food the patient needs
+- food: to help your patients and/or their families buy food when visiting hospital, or special dietary items

-- accommodation: to help patients and/or their families to stay overnight near the hospital for appointments and visits
+- accommodation: to help your patients and/or their families stay overnight near the hospital for appointments and visits

-- essentials: to help patients and/or their families to purchase the essentials they need because of their hospital treatment
+- essentials: to help your patients and/or their families buy any essentials they might need as a result of their hospital treatment

-- funerals: to help bereaved families with funeral costs, where their loved one was receiving treatment at one of our hospitals.
+- funerals: to help bereaved families cover funeral costs if their loved one was receiving treatment at one of the Imperial College Healthcare hospitals.

 We can award up to a maximum of £1,500 per patient.